0vnnv0/get_next_line/README.md

 - Handles multiple file descriptors simultaneously
 - Memory efficient, reading only one line at a time
 - Supports both mandatory and bonus parts of the project

+## Bonus Part
+- Uses only one static variable
+- Handles multiple file descriptors simultaneously
+- Can switch between different file descriptors without losing the reading thread of each